thesyght/ny-ride-share-analysis/README.md

 ### Visualising Uber's Pickups - Clusters

-With this lower quanity data I was able to immediantly notice clusters, these clusters could indicate areas where government bodies could invest time into building ride share friendly infrastructure, or by ride share companies to incentivise drivers to head towards in order to increase likelyhood of work and reduce customer wait times.
+With this lower quanity data I was able to immediantly notice clusters where uber is most active.
+A side note: These clusters could also indicate areas where government bodies could invest time into building ride share friendly infrastructure, or by ride share companies to incentivise drivers to head towards in order to increase likelyhood of work and reduce customer wait times.

 I first converted the GPS cords into radians to flatten and account for some level of curivature.
 I used DBscan to cluster, with the EPS value discovered by kmeans as half the median between clusters.
 The minimum cluster size was set to 15 to ensure that only relevant areas of note were visualised.